Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-Also, the company only has a commitment to paying the minimum wage.
+The company also commits to only paying a minimum wage in its own reporting.

 • P